JONSASSE/432-2018/slides/class22/README.md

 6. On 2018-04-04 I corrected an error in the specification of the *p* value for the overdispersion test in our Class 19 slides, specifically the slides numbered 38-39.
     - It now is: `cat("p value of overdispersion test: ", pchisq(sum(z^2), n-k, lower.tail=FALSE), "\n")`
-    - Section 18.8.1 of [the Course Notes](https://thomaselove.github.io/432-notes/) also needs correction on this point.
+    - Section 18.8.1 of [the Course Notes](https://thomaselove.github.io/432-notes/) has now been corrected on this point, too.

 7. If you are having trouble installing the `countreg` package, first, make sure you've upgraded to **R 3.4.4**, and then [try the approach suggested on our PACKAGES page](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD).
     - If that doesn't work, try [this workaround to put an old version of `countreg` on your machine](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/installing_countreg_workaround.pdf).